 This rigid bike box is made from a tough plastic polymer and it provides superb protection for your bike.
 It’s also simple to pack and rolls on four wheels with proper bearings.
-The RRP of £700 is a sticking point, but shop around and you will find it for less - we found it on Wiggle for £439.99 when we were putting this guide together.
+The RRP of £700 is a sticking point, but shop around and you will probably find it for less.

 The Bike Guard Curv is a high-end flight case which gives excellent protection to your pride and joy.
 At a little over 8kg it's very light for a hard case, but it's also very expensive – costing nearly as much as an aluminium flight case.
 In our travels, our bikes arrived unscathed, but the lack of bracing could make it vulnerable if a lot of weight is stacked on top.

 our review of the B&W Bike Guard Curv[/url]